tchoi8/distributedwebofcare/_posts/2018-12-28-codesocieties.md

 - [Dat Zine Library](https://gitlab.com/zachmandeville/dat-zine-library) by Zach Mandeville
 - [Distributed Web of Care](https://decentralizedweb.net/distributed-web-of-care/) by Taeyoon Choi
 - [Ethics and Archiving the Web](http://distributedweb.care/posts/eaw/) by Distributed Web of Care
+- [At the New York Tech Zine Fair, the Digital and the Tactile Converge](https://hyperallergic.com/474137/at-the-new-york-tech-zine-fair-the-digital-and-the-tactile-converge/) by Megan N. Liberty

 In class, we will use terminal, git and Dat.
 Please familiarize yourself with using the terminal.
 The class is based on [a  class](https://github.com/tchoi8/distributedwebofcare/tree/codesocieties) from Summer 2018.